 Those who are familiar with the genre will be presented with solvable, but sometimes challenging puzzles.
 Beginners are also allowed to do it, but if they wish, they will not be left alone: the website distributes tips if you are stuck in a combinatorial dead end.
 The puzzle game also works in solo mode, but without the social element that is so important for detective games.

 The fun is much higher in a group, not only with Legacy: Quest for a Family Treasure, but with almost all puzzle titles.
 The group shouldn't be too big: The material has to be touched, examined, it takes time - it goes further in the human chain, but it is cumbersome and not particularly beneficial.
 Three to four players will get along well, others may degenerate into spectators.
 Argyx Games itself states 1 to 5 players, plus a playing time of around four hours.
 The latter fits pretty well.

 The task box Legacy: Quest for a Family Treasure contains two stories, both are completely independent, but should be linked to one another.

-Over 230 fans seem to be impressed by the concept that Argyx Games presents to them.
-The French publisher has long since achieved the targeted financing target of 13.000 euros.
-Anyone who opts for the Kickstarter will also receive an exclusive goodie from this crowdfunding campaign - in this case another puzzle because the game should be around 30 to 45 minutes.
-Time remains "Backern" until August 2ndIn order to signal their support, monetary amounts between 49 and 104 euros.
+Over 230 fans seem to be hooked on the concept that Argyx Games is bringing to them.
+The French publisher has long since achieved the targeted financing goal of 13.000 euros.
+Anyone who chooses the Kickstarter will also receive an exclusive goodie from this crowdfunding campaign - in this case another jigsaw puzzle, because the playing time should be around 30 to 45 minutes. time remains "backers" until August 2ndIn order to signal their support, monetary amounts between 49 and 104 euros.
 Legacy: Quest for a Family Treasure should be ready and delivered in February 2021.